Solrikk/OptiVerse/README.md

 # 🔧 Detailed Feature Description

-OptiVerse leverages a suite of advanced technologies to deliver robust video processing capabilities.
+dectralv1 leverages a suite of advanced technologies to deliver robust video processing capabilities.
 Below is a technical overview of each feature, highlighting key components, methodologies, and relevant formulas employed.

 ## 1. **Audio Extraction (`extract_audio`)**